-- FAQ & Service
+- Help & Service Online events

 With the industry protocol as a guideline, events are taking place again within the 1.5 meter society.
 We interviewed some organizers who have decided to continue planning their trade fair or event This time we spoke with Nancy Slob-Corpeleijn, Event Coordinator at organizer Navingo from Schiedam.